00X30/WindWireless/the-hangar.md

     const lastUpdateDate = new Date(lastUpdate);
     const now = new Date();

-    // Refresh the feed if it's a new day if (now.toDateString() === lastUpdateDate.toDateString()) {
+    if (now.toDateString() === lastUpdateDate.toDateString()) {
         displayArticles(JSON.parse(cachedArticles).slice(0, 3));
     } else {